 Another way to decrease calories would be to just make the cookies, bake them, cool, spread the cream cheese and decorate each cookie with fruit.
 That is certainly an easy way to do it and it’s all portioned out.
 But again, I wanted to keep the fruit pizza concept with slices for my dear reader.

 There are quite a few Weight Watcher Fruit Pizza recipes out there but most of them have no crust, or use non fat Cool Whip or yogurt.
-While technically it is a healthy fruit pizza, it’s not what my reader or I had in mind.
-But you can plan for my fruit pizza dessert if you are on Weight Watchers as I include the Smart Points for you.
-And it’s definitely better than 500 calories or 21 Smart Points!
+While technically those are more healthy, it’s not what my reader or I had in mind.
+While my recipe isn’t the healthiest it is much better than the original recipe.
+And I still stick to my motto, “I’d rather have a tiny slice of heaven, than a whole lot of yuck!”

 How to Make Healthier Fruit Pizza in pictures: